BPerezLamarque/Phylosignal_network/README.md

 This can be achieved by testing the robustness of the results to phylogenetic uncertainty (*e.g.* using a Bayesian tree posterior) or sampling bias (by subsampling over-represented species/clades).
 See [Perez-Lamarque *et al.* (*in prep.*)](https://www.biorxiv.org/content/10.1101/2021.08.30.458192v1) for more details.

+<br> <br>

-*PS :*  using the function  `phylosignal_network`, you can also apply the approach PBLM (Ives and Godfray, 2006) by specifying  `method="PBLM"`.
+*NB:*  using the function  `phylosignal_network`, you can also apply the approach PBLM (Ives and Godfray, 2006) by specifying  `method="PBLM"`.
 However, given the high type-I error of this approach when testing for phylogenetic signal in species interactions, this is discouraged.